I Was Diagnosed With ADHD at Age 47—And Now My Whole Life Makes Sense

 Although quizzes and lists of symptoms can be a catalyst for further inquiry, don’t trust the results.
 If you think you might have ADHD, the only way to know for sure is to get a diagnosis provided by a qualified, licensed professional.

 According to Dr. Hallowell, after you have a better sense of ADHD‘s positives and negatives, the real work can begin.
 “The treatment of ADHD must always start with education.
 I take a fair amount of time to help people dispel the myths.
 If you are going to manage it, you need to understand.
 Education is the cornerstone of living with this condition,” he says.
 But it’s not enough to know what you have to do—you need to follow through.
 Dr. Hallowell recommends evaluating your lifestyle and making modifications like getting enough sleep, exercising, and eating better, in addition to seeking therapy.
 If you end up needing medication, you’ll be happy to hear that it works well: “It’s like putting on a pair of glasses and being able to see clearly for the first time,” says Smith.
 According to Dr. Hallowell, medication helps about 80 percent of patients.
 However, even if it works, the side effects can sometimes outweigh the benefits.
+Don’t miss what you should know about using CBD for ADHD as an alternative treatment option.

 How to handle an ADHD diagnosis